intrand/pf2e-lifeblade/README.md

 This repository is the home of the Lifeblade class, compatible with Pathfinder Second Edition.

+You use your mystical and marshal gifts to heal allies and harm foes.
+Using ancient techniques, you siphon the life from enemies and use that energy to provide respite to your allies in even the most dangerous of times.
+As you grow more powerful, your allies will increasingly trust in your care, and enemies will fear your abilities.

 > NOTE: This is a work in progress.
 1.0.0 will mark the first true release.
 Anything is subject to change until 1.0.0.
 However, I will try not to break stuff :)

 See the...